Things to see and do - Saumur

 LOGIS Hôtel les Terrasses de Saumur from90 €Book

 Saumur and Fontevraud AbbeyBy car, 20 km, 1 day

 Saumur has preserved intact its splendid chateau, built above the Loire in the 14C.
 The little winding streets of the town centre, which have kept their mediaeval layout, lead to Saumur's oldest church, Notre-Dame-de-Nantilly.
 This Romanesque church was built in the first half of the 12C, and a huge Gothic side aisle was added during the 15C on the orders of Louis XI.
 Between Saumur and Chinon rises the abbey of Fontevraud, the last resting place of the Plantagenets and one of France's largest monastic sites.Customise this route and add it to My travel book

-Inside this beautiful Roman building you will discover some very beautiful tapestries (15C to 17C).
-The organ case supported by atlases dates from 1690.
+Inside this beautiful Romanesque building are some very beautiful tapestries (15C-17C).
+The organ case supported by atlas figures dates from 1690.

 Last resting place of the Plantagenets, the abbey of Fontevraud remains (despite numerous mutilations) one of France's most important monastic sites.
 Don't miss the vast 12C church and the Plantagenet tombs in its chancel, the 16C wall paintings in the chapter house of the Ste-Marie cloister, the 12C St Benoît's Chapel and the amazing Romanesque kitchen.
 Since 1975, the abbey has been a residential centre for creatives, bringing life to the site (concerts, exhibitions...).